 If you’re a truck driver, odds are fairly good that you suffer from a condition called Raynaud’s Syndrome — and you might not even know that you have it.

-Raynaud’s is a condition that causes certain parts of your body (usually fingers and toes) to turn white in response to cold.
+Raynaud’s is a condition that causes certain parts of your body (usually fingers and toes) to turn white and go numb in response to cold.
 However, the constant vibration of driving a truck combined with exposure to cold can also greatly increase your risk of contracting this circulation disorder.
 Here are some facts about Raynaud’s that affected truckers need to know.

 - A sequence of color changes in your fingers and toes is the biggest warning flag for Raynaud’s.
 The affected body parts will turn white because of lack of blood flow, blue as the tissues lose oxygen, and then a reddish color as blood vessels relax and blood returns to the tissue.

 - 80% of people suffering from Raynaud’s do not know that they have it.